northeastern-rc/rc-public-documentation/docs/source/using-discovery/bash.rst

 For more commands, see `Emacs Cheat Sheet`_.

-VIM
+Vim
 ------
 Vim is a popular text editor that is widely used for programming, writing, and other text-related tasks.
 Consult the `VIM Manual`_ for more information on using the text editor effectively.

-**Starting Vim**
+Vim starts in in **normal mode**: a mode that allows for the navigation through the text and perform various operations (e.g., search), but in read-online mode (i.e., cannot edit text).

 Open a terminal and type the following command::

    vim
-**Opening a file**

 To open an existing file, type the following command::

    vim filename
-**Normal mode**

-When you start Vim, you are in normal mode.
-In normal mode, you can navigate through the text and perform various operations, but you cannot type or edit text.

-.. list-table:: Common Commands
+.. list-table:: Common Vim Commands
    :widths: 50 20
    :header-rows: 1